 •4th or 5th grader enrolled in MK’s After-School Program for 4-5 days a week •No behavior reports that could not be handled through Restorative Justice practices •Communicate a commitment to the well-being of children and the community •A desire to help and lead other children •Ability to listen and follow directions

-The Program Director will select two or three Junior Rec Leaders at the beginning of each academic year and they will serve for the full academic year unless they decide to withdrawal or if the Program Director determines the individual is unable to fulfill their duties.
-Upon withdrawal or removal, the Program Director will replace the opening with a new candidate.
+The Program Director selects four or five Junior Rec Leaders at the beginning of each academic year and they serve for the full academic year unless they decide to withdrawal or if the Program Director determines the individual is unable to fulfill their duties.
+Upon withdrawal or removal, the Program Director replaces the opening with a new candidate.

 Junior Rec Leader Benefits: The Junior Rec Leader Program should be a fun offering to enrolled children at Mariposa Kids.
 Children should enjoy their role as Junior Rec Leaders and in no way should participation take away from their overall experience enrolled in programming at MK.
 To encourage participation and commitment to being a Junior Rec Leader, participants will experience the following benefits: